-The need of address standardization stems from multiple issues.
+The need to address standardization stems from multiple issues.
 Address data from different data sources may have different structures.
 Some may contain only one street address line, while others may contain up to three.
 Textual address data may contain abbreviations like “Ave for Avenue or Rd for Road”.
-Sometimes non-standard street names like those named after individuals may be spelled differently in different sources.
+Sometimes non-standard street names like those named after individuals may be spelt differently in different sources.
 A landmark may be included in some address sources like “Near Quincy Market”.
 The specificity of the address also calls for standardization.
 An address may include the suite, room number and wing in one source whereas another source may only contain the street address.
-Since some sources have human entered addresses, cities may be flipped for the borough or county like “Queens” instead of “New York City”.
-More serious data issues include the zip code being specified wrongly or blank or one source specifying a 5 digit zip code vs the other specifying a 9 digit one.
+Since some sources have human-entered addresses, cities may be flipped for the borough or counties like “Queens” instead of “New York City”.
+More serious data issues include the zip code being specified wrongly or blank or one source specifying a 5-digit zip code vs the other specifying a 9-digit one.

-These variations in addresses makes address matching, a process that is already computation heavy due to the fuzzy matching nature of more cumbersome.
-Many times the address standardization itself will reduce two raw addresses to the same standardized address and an exact match is easily obtained.
-Without address standardization the number of potential matches increase significantly since we have to relax the match thresholds to account for these variations.
-With enrichment of addresses the extra components can help develop more effective address matching algorithms to improve match-merge efficiency.
+These variations in addresses make address matching a process that is already computation heavy due to the fuzzy matching nature more cumbersome.
+Many times the address standardization itself will reduce two raw addresses to the same standardized address, and an exact match is easily obtained.
+Without address standardization, the number of potential matches increases significantly since we have to relax the match thresholds to account for these variations.
+With the enrichment of addresses, the extra components can help develop more effective address-matching algorithms to improve match-merge efficiency.

 Address Parsed by Smarty Street

 Additional Address component parsed by SmartyStreet